25+ Of the Best Books on the American Revolution

 Topic: The American Revolution at sea.

-Summary: Budiansky tells the story of privateers, Continental Navy ships, and the French fleet’s vital role.
-He captures the danger, improvisation, and audacity of naval warfare.
-The book restores the maritime dimension to the Revolution’s narrative.
+Budiansky recounts the tale of privateers, ships of the Continental Navy, and the French fleet’s essential part.
+He conveys the peril, improvisation, and sheer daring of naval combat.
+This book reclaims the maritime aspect of the Revolution’s story.

 20. The Indispensable Man – James Thomas Flexner